 Universal design principles should be applied to meet the mobility needs of the entire community.
-These principles recognize the changing diversity of needs important to all people regardless of their age, ability, or condition, during an entire lifespan, rather than focusing on addressing the unique special needs of a few people.
-They focus on the complicated interrelationships between the physical environment and the user, espousing barrierfree design, user-friendly architecture, and comfortable environments.
-CSUMB can create a universally accessible campus by utilizing these principles.
+These principles recognize a diversity of needs important to all people regardless of their age, ability, or condition, during an entire lifespan.
+They focus on the complicated interrelationships between the physical environment and the user, espousing barrier-free design, user-friendly architecture, and comfortable environments.
+CSUMB can create a universally accessible Campus by utilizing these principles.

-- Equitable use: design and build a network within the campus core that is accessible using the same means of use for all users-identical when possible, equivalent when not - Flexibility in use: accommodate a wide range of individual preferences and abilities - Simple and intuitive use: eliminate unnecessary complexity; be consistent with user expectations - Perceptible information: communicate necessary information regardless of the ambient conditions or user's sensory abilities

-- Tolerance for error: minimize hazards and adverse consequences of unintended actions - Low physical effort: design for efficient and comfortable use - Size and space for approach and use: provide adequate space and clear lines of sight - Emerging technologies: stay ahead of accessibility regulations for emerging technologies where standards are not yet in place
+- Equitable use: design and build a network within the Campus Core that is accessible using the same means of use for all users-identical when possible, equivalent when not - Flexibility in use: accommodate a wide range of individual preferences and abilities - Simple and intuitive use: eliminate unnecessary complexity; be consistent with user expectations - Perceptible information: communicate necessary information regardless of the ambient conditions or user's sensory abilities - Tolerance for error: minimize hazards and adverse consequences of unintended actions - Low physical effort: design for efficient and comfortable use - Size and space for approach and use: provide adequate space and clear lines of sight - Emerging technologies: stay ahead of accessibility regulations for emerging technologies where standards are not yet in place